 2:17-cv-01767

-I love cooking food and I am a huge fan of TV series Master Chef so much that I have not missed even a single episode.
+I love cooking food and am a huge fan of the TV series Master Chef, so much so that I have not missed even a single episode.

-When I saw this litigation case of US’664, the first thing that clicked my mind is that I have seen something similar to this may be in some episodes of a master chef in early 2016.
-Since it was of my interest I thought to spend some time to locate something that can help the defendant.
+When I saw this litigation case of US’664, the first thing that clicked my mind was that I had seen something similar to this, possibly in some episodes of Master Chef in early 2016.
+Since it was of my interest, I thought I would spend some time locating something that could help the defendant.

-Within a few minutes of search, I was able to identify USD176389, US4483317 patents that appear to be quite close to the target pan structure.
+Within a few minutes of searching, I was able to identify USD176389 and US4483317 patents that appear to be quite close to the target pan structure.
 But this is just the tip of the iceberg.
-I believe a full-fledged search, in this case, will definitely help in challenging the validity of the target patent.
+I believe a full-fledged search will definitely help in challenging the validity of the target patent.

 I hope my words will reach the right eyes.